Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page.md

 - Bookman
 - Courier
 - Georgia
-- Gothic
 - Helvetica
 - Impact
 - Times
-- Lexend

 ## Video Tutorial

 - Coming soon.

-## Need more help?
+## Need Additional Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you face any challenges while using this feature, our Helperbird support team is always here to assist you.